jaydengreen23/jaydengreen23/README.md

 ### Hello There, My name is Jayden Green

-I'm currently persuing a degree in IT and I'm on track to graduate in 2025.
+I have graduated from UNA in 2025 with a degree in Information Technology.

 Skills: